MSPCA-Angell Headquarters

 Help for Gardeners

 For many of us, spring and summer are the seasons to pursue a passion: digging in the dirt, sowing seeds, and tending our gardens.
-For many wild animals, spring and summer are times to enjoy something else: the sweetness of a fresh tomato or the seeds of a sunflower.
+For many wild animals, spring and summer are times to enjoy something else: the sweetness of a fresh tomato or sunflower seeds.
 While some folks welcome wildlife into their yards, some gardeners are understandably perturbed when hungry critters view their plantings as all-you-can-eat buffets.

-If you’d rather not share your harvest, don’t despair: the MSPCA has humane, cost-effective suggestions for keeping the wild neighbors away.
+The MSPCA has several humane, cost-effective suggestions for keeping your wild neighbors away.

-Important note: Please remember that it is ILLEGAL to relocate wildlife in the state of Massachusetts, for the protection and well-being of both wildlife and people.
+Important note: Please remember that in Massachusetts it is ILLEGAL to relocate wildlife — for the protection and well-being of both wildlife and people.
 Click here to learn why.

-Woodchucks: Using novel stimuli will often encourage unwanted groundhogs to leave your lawn and garden.
-Scarecrows, balloons, and pinwheels, or putting a beach ball within the area they are disturbing and letting it blow in the wind, can deter them.
+Woodchucks: Using novel stimuli often encourages unwanted groundhogs to leave your lawn and garden.
+Scarecrows, balloons, pinwheels, or a tethered beach ball in the area they are disturbing that blows in the wind can help to deter them.
 Visiting your garden often and mowing long grasses can also help.
-Specific plants can be protected by sprinkling them with Epsom salts, with a re-application after every rain, or covering them with fabric or gallon jugs with the bottoms removed.
-You can also try placing rags soaked in ammonia on posts placed at intervals around the perimeter of the garden.
+Specific plants can be protected by sprinkling them with Epsom salts and reapplying after every rain or covering them with fabric or gallon jugs with the bottoms removed.
+You can also try placing rags soaked in ammonia on posts placed at intervals around the garden perimeter.
 The odor is enough to deter most unwanted visitors.
 The rags must be re-soaked when the smell of ammonia fades.
 Because the ammonia fumes can harm animals’ lungs, take care not to use it within two feet of where the animals may come into contact, especially where there might be babies.

 Learn more about woodchucks.